Join the Dots: B-Sides & Rarities 1978–2001 (The Fiction Years)

-Join the Dots: B-Sides & Rarities is a box set of The Cure, released on 26 January 2004, by their former record label Fiction.
+Join the Dots: B-Sides & Rarities 1978–2001 (The Fiction Years) is a box set of The Cure, released on 26 January 2004, by their former record label Fiction.
 (Elektra and Rhino co-released the compilation in North America.)
 This box set is a four-disc compilation of B-sides and rarities, digitally remastered by Chris Blair at Abbey Road Studios from their original tapes.
 The box set includes all B-sides by the band, apart from a number of remixes, as well a number of unreleased songs and songs that had been out of physical circulation for years.
 Many of the songs had not appeared on CD before.
 The set includes a booklet with track-by-track commentary and an extensive overview of the band's history up to 2004, followed by an extensive list of The Cure's discography.

 The B-side "I'm Cold" features singer Siouxsie Sioux on backing vocals; the collaboration came at the time when The Cure were supporting Siouxsie and the Banshees on their 1979 British tour.

 Some of the B-sides released between 1982 and 1983 were first compiled on the Japanese Whispers compilation album issued in late 1983.

 The boxset includes an early version of "Lament", initially recorded with Siouxsie and the Banshees's co-founder Steven Severin as co-producer, to be released as a free single for Flexipop magazine in August 1982.